ADHD: Understanding Symptoms and Treatment

 Difficulty waiting for turns, frequently blurting out answers, or completing others' sentences

 It is important to note that not everyone with ADHD experiences all of these symptoms, and they can vary in intensity.
-Additionally, individuals may exhibit different combinations of symptoms.
-Diagnosis should be made by a qualified psychologist or mental health professional, who will consider the presence and persistence of symptoms and their impact on various aspects of life.
+Diagnosis should be made by a qualified psychologist or mental health professional.

 Treatment